luminovang/documentation/global/functions.md

 > All loges are located in `/writeable/log/`, each log level has it own file name (e.x., `warning.log`).
 >
-> To set your own logging handler class, it can be done in `App\Controllers\Config\Preference`, your logger must implement `PSR` logger interface.
+> To set your own logging handler class, it can be done in `App\Config\Preference`, your logger must implement `PSR` logger interface.

 ***